Me-Mac-Ward/Zettelkasten/README.md

+### README
+Hi, here's my Zettelkasten (a personal knowledge management/note-taking system, essentially a second brain) made using obsidian and sync'ed through github.
+It covers things I believe to be relevant to my life/work/research allowing me to store everything in a convenient and accessible manor.
+Feel free to pick my brain here and have a look at some of these topics.

+### Notes to Self
 This document just explains how to use the basic filing system through Github.

 Github allows for this to be stored between different devices; process: